christosgalano/christosgalano.github.io/_posts/2024-01-10-github-dependabot.md

 ---
-title: "GitHub Security: Dependabot"
+title: "GitHub Dependabot"
-excerpt: "In today's post we go over GitHub Dependabot."
+excerpt: "GitHub Dependabot is an automated dependency management tool integrated directly into GitHub repositories.
+It helps keep projects secure and up-to-date by automatically monitoring and updating dependencies."
 tagline: "Keep your dependencies secure and up-to-date"
 header:
   overlay_color: "#24292f"